-As the leaves begin to change and the temperature drops, the humidity in the air also decreases — which may cause our skin to feel and look drier.
+With the leaves changing and the temperature dropping, the humidity in the air is also decreasing — which may cause our skin to feel and look drier.

 For those who have a hard time drinking water, rest assured that you will be getting plenty of clean water by consuming these foods.

 2.)
 Healthy fats and phytonutrients are key in keeping your skin supple.
 Adding nuts such as Setton Farms Pistachios, Pistachio Chewy Bites, nut butters, Swiss chard, pumpkin, cantaloupe, avocados, and sweet potatoes to your diet will allow you to get more healthy fats and nutrients into your body.

 It’s easy to sprinkle pistachios on your salads or even toss them into your smoothies.
 A simple pistachio energy ball recipe that I created is quick to make and gives the perfect portion of healthy fat to your skin.

 3.)
 Olive oil and coconut oil are my go-to oils when I cook.
 Coconut oil is excellent for cooking in high heat and even for baking.
 Olive oil is best for some light sautéing and dressing your salads, vegetables and proteins.

 What some don’t consider using these oils for is a topical moisturizer.
 My entire family loves the feel and smell of coconut oil on their skin.
 It saves your cuticles, softens your face, and helps get rid of callouses.

 Olive oil is also a wonderful to use on skin and hair, as it helps give your hair a lustrous shine and your skin a natural glow.

 4.)
 Foods that are rich in collagen-boosting vitamin C are best to help rebuild and strengthen your damaged skin.
 Keep your eye out for bell peppers, strawberries, citrus fruits, kale, and broccoli, just to name a few.